Code-Institute-Submissions/conundrum/README.md

 #### Automated Testing
 The automated test involves:
 - Checking if a txt file has content with self.assertGreater(len(file), 0)
-- Making sure that it contains the infomation that is suppose to be in a particular file with "assetIn" and checking infomation that isn't in the file with "assertNotIn".
+- Making sure a file contained the correct content with "assetIn" and checking for content that isn't in the file with "assertNotIn".
-- Check that there are the dame amount of answers as there are questions.
+- Check that there are the same amount of answers as there are questions.
-- Making sure that the score works, if the user correctly answers the question, they get +10 points.
+- Making sure that the scoring works.
+If the user correctly answers the question, they get +10 points.
 An Incorrect answer is -1 point and a skip is -2 points.
 If the user is on the last page, a correct answer or skip returns a string saying they've been redirected.
 A incorrect answer again only deduct 1 point.
 - Click [here](https://github.com/brettcutt/conundrum/blob/master/test.py) to see my automated tests